-Coach Charles continues to offer private and/or group lessons Wednesdays at 3:30pm to 4:30pm and Saturdays from 9.30am to 11.30am.
+Tennis with Coach Charles continues with him offering private and/or group lessons Wednesdays at 3:30pm to 4:30pm and Saturdays from 9.30am to 11.30am.
 Please contact Coach Charles at the courts at the above-mentioned times or call/message on 0710606766.

 PYP Saturday Soccer

-Saturday Soccer with Mr T and several of our skilled M5, D1 & D2 students starts up again this weekend.
+Saturday Soccer with Mr T and several of our skilled M5, D1 & D2 students resumes this weekend.
 It kicks off at 9am and finishes at 10.30am just in time for the PYP swim squad to get their laps in.